canopas/flutter-developer-roadmap-2023/README.md

   - Show a List of movies in GridView.
   - Show movie poster image in the list including the name.
   - Get Api url: (https://netflix54.p.rapidapi.com)
-  - On tap of the movie, display all details of the movie on the next screen with the favorite button.
+  - On tap of the movie, display all details of the movie on the next screen with the favourite button.
 * On the Favorite screen,
-  - Show a list of movie that has been added as favorite and a button to remove them from favorites.
+  - Show a list of favourite movies and a button to remove them from favourites.
 *  Use Provider for State Management and go_router for navigation.

 ### Practical 14